 The authors may send their manuscripts in English.

-Authors are strongly encouraged to review the entire “Instructions for Authors” before submitting a manuscript to International Journal of Surgery and Medicine, to ensure that the manuscript is properly prepared and formatted.
+Authors are strongly encouraged to review the entire “Instructions for Authors” before submitting a manuscript to the International Journal of Surgery and Medicine, to ensure that the manuscript is properly prepared and formatted.
 If the manuscript is not prepared according to the “Instructions for Authors”, it will be returned to the authors for revision before being sent for editorial review.

 The following instructions follow the Uniform Requirements for Manuscripts Submitted to Biomedical Journals (ICMJE Recommendations for the Conduct, Reporting, Editing, and Publication of Scholarly work in Medical Journals).